 Alex Rider Books

-My family is big into reading, so I love giving book suggestions.
-The hot series right now with my tween boys is Alex Rider, kid spy.
-There's a little bit of language and potty humor, but they're fast-paced and adventure-filled.
+Mary’s family is big into reading, so she loves giving book suggestions.
+The hot series right now with her tween boys is Alex Rider, kid spy.
+There’s a little bit of language and potty humor, but they’re fast-paced and adventure-filled.

-I grew up reading Grisham, and he has a series for younger readers about a teen who dreams about being a lawyer and gets pulled into the courtroom much sooner than he expects.
+Mary and I both grew up reading Grisham, and he has a series for younger readers about a teen who dreams about being a lawyer and gets pulled into the courtroom much sooner than he expects.
+It’s a great series for older tweens.
+My family listened to the first book on Audible on a recent road trip.

 Amazon makes it easy for you to gift 3-, 6- or 12-month memberships to a massive library of audiobooks for tweens and teens who love listening to books.